davide-marino00/PBI_DOCS/refac.md

 			        ALLEXCEPT(vw_Timesheet, vw_Timesheet[EmployeeID])
 			    )
 ```
-- **DAX Explanation (Generated):** The DAX expression you've provided calculates the difference between two values related to hours tracked in a timesheet system.
-Here's a breakdown of what it achieves in simple business terms:
+- **DAX Explanation (Generated):** The DAX expression you've provided calculates a measure called `trackedDiff2`, which essentially determines the difference between the total hours tracked and the maximum hours recorded per week for each employee, while ignoring any specific filters on the hours per week.

+Here's a breakdown of what it does in simple business terms:

-1. **Total Hours Tracked**: The measure starts with `[TotalHoursTracked]`, which represents the total number of hours that have been logged or tracked by an employee over a specific period.
+1. **Total Hours Tracked**: The measure starts with `[TotalHoursTracked]`, which represents the total number of hours that have been logged or tracked for a specific context (like a project, employee, or time period).

-2. **Maximum Hours Per Week**: The expression then calculates the maximum number of hours that have been recorded per week for the same employee.
-This is done using the `MAXX` function, which looks at the distinct values of `HoursPerWeek` from the `vw_Timesheet` table.
-Essentially, it finds the highest number of hours that the employee has logged in any single week.
+2. **Maximum Hours Per Week**: The next part of the expression calculates the maximum number of hours that have been recorded per week for each employee.
+This is done using:

-3. **Context Management**: The `CALCULATE` function is used to modify the context in which the maximum hours are calculated:
+   - `MAXX(DISTINCT(vw_Timesheet[HoursPerWeek]), vw_Timesheet[HoursPerWeek])`: This part looks at the unique values of hours worked per week and finds the highest value among them.
-   - `REMOVEFILTERS(vw_Timesheet[HoursPerWeek])` ensures that any filters applied to the `HoursPerWeek` column are ignored.
-This means the calculation considers all weeks, not just those filtered by specific criteria.
+   - `REMOVEFILTERS(vw_Timesheet[HoursPerWeek])`: This ensures that any filters applied to the hours per week are ignored, allowing the calculation to consider all recorded hours.
-   - `ALLEXCEPT(vw_Timesheet, vw_Timesheet[EmployeeID])` keeps the context focused on the specific employee by removing filters from all other columns in the `vw_Timesheet` table except for the `EmployeeID`.
-This ensures that the maximum hours are calculated only for the relevant employee.
+   - `ALLEXCEPT(vw_Timesheet, vw_Timesheet[EmployeeID])`: This keeps the context focused on each individual employee while removing other filters, ensuring that the maximum hours per week is calculated specifically for each employee.

-4. **Final Calculation**: The final result of the measure, `trackedDiff2`, is the difference between the total hours tracked by the employee and the maximum hours they have logged in any single week.
+3. **Calculating the Difference**: Finally, the measure subtracts the maximum hours per week (calculated in the previous step) from the total hours tracked.
+This gives you the difference between what has been tracked and the highest amount that has been recorded in a week for that employee.

-In summary, this measure helps to identify how much the total hours tracked by an employee exceeds their maximum weekly hours.
-This could be useful for understanding workload, identifying potential overwork, or ensuring compliance with work hour regulations.
+**In summary**, `trackedDiff2` measures how much the total hours tracked for an employee exceeds their maximum recorded hours in any single week.
+This can help identify if an employee is consistently working more hours than they typically log in a week, which could be useful for workload management or identifying potential burnout.

 **`UTI_TotalBillableHours`**